mikenakis/Bathyscaphe/README.md

 ### Self-assessment

 Sometimes the question of whether an object is mutable or immutable can be so complicated, that only the object itself can answer the question for sure.
-For example, sometimes we write classes that are 'freezable', meaning that they begin their life as mutable, and at some moment they are 'frozen', thus becoming immutable from that moment on.
-In order to cover these cases, Bathyscaphe defines the `ImmutabilitySelfAssessable` interface.
+For example, sometimes we write classes that are **_freezable_**, meaning that they begin their life as mutable, and at some moment they are **_frozen_**, thus becoming immutable from that moment on.
+In order to cover these cases, the bathyscaphe-claims module defines the `ImmutabilitySelfAssessable` interface.
 If your class implements this interface, bathyscaphe will be invoking instances of your class, asking them whether they are immutable or not.

 ### Obtaining diagnostics